 Rosa dei Frati is light pink with a touch of 'onion skin' orange.
 Zesty and vibrant with aromas of summer pudding and strawberries, it is perfectly balanced with a lovely refreshing finish.

-This wine has a fragrant Turkish Delight bouquet, with a little pepper and spice to help keep it grown up.
+This rosé has a fragrant Turkish Delight bouquet, with a little pepper and spice to add complexity.
 The usual unique vibrant cerise tint adds colour to the table.
 Balanced acidity, tannin and weight give the usual Rose of Virginia combination of richness yet crispness.
 It will retain its fruit sweetness and perfume over a couple of years at least.

 Château Miraval has 50 hectares of grapes grown on the estate.
 The majority of the fruit for this wine comes from the Château's three best parcels - Muriers, Longue and Romarin.
 The remainder is sourced from within the Correns region, just north of Brignoles in the heart of Provence.
 The terraced vineyards are at 350 metres altitude, resulting in cool nights that moderate the warm days which in turn help the grapes retain their delicate aromas and crisp acidity.
 The clay and chalk soils at Miraval are also important for quality because they help regulate water supply to the vines so they have water when they need it and drainage when they don't.

-Beautiful, pale, petal-pink colour, elegant with bright nuances.
-A beautiful aromatic expression with aromas of fresh fruit and spring flowers, refreshing acidity, with great minerality and a saline finish.
+The wine has a beautiful pale, petal-pink colour, with bright nuances.
+On the nose, it has aromas of fresh strawberries and spring flowers.
+It finishes with a refreshing acidity, minerality and a saline finish.

 Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition review of their Top 30 Rosés (see blue link below).